clungu/clungu.github.io/_posts/2018-11-16-Cluj ML Enthusiasts.md

-Now that we've added the `Enthusiasm` column, we can remove the `HoursElapsed` and `Timestamp` columns since they are corelated with the `Enthusiasm`
+Now that we've added the `Enthusiasm` column, we can remove the `HoursElapsed` and `Timestamp` columns since they are correlated with the `Enthusiasm`

 ```python